Best LLM for Finance (2026)

 Best for: MNPI handling, client financials, M&A deal work where cloud APIs cannot be used

 For workflows involving material non-public information, client financial data under NDA, or deal-sensitive M&A analysis, sending data to any third-party cloud API creates compliance and confidentiality risk.
-Self-hosted DeepSeek V3 keeps all data on your own infrastructure.
-See the local deployment guide for hardware requirements and setup considerations.
+Self-hosted DeepSeek V4 keeps all data on your own infrastructure and now supports a 1M-token context window.
+Note that the flagship Pro tier requires datacenter-scale hardware (~900GB+ VRAM) — see the local deployment guide for the full hardware picture, including the more workstation-feasible Flash tier.

 Use case recommendations